-There are over 72,000 four-bar Country & Folk MIDI drum loops in this library and they sound as good as [or better than] the demos.
+There are over 72,000 four-bar Country & Folk drum loops in this library and they all sound as good as, or better than, the demos.

-If you like the demos, then why not get the whole library?
+If you like the demos, why not get the whole library?

 That's over 72,000 loops for one low price!

 (you can always remove it from your cart)